futureflash01/BlackJackWinForms/README.md

 # 🃏 Blackjack Game (WinForms)

-A modern, animated Blackjack game built in C# using Windows Forms.
+A modern, animated Blackjack game built in C# using Windows Forms and .NET 8.0.
 Features smooth card dealing animations, sound effects, and a sleek dark-themed UI.

 ## 🎮 Features